Deadshot0x7/Deadshot0x7/README.md

 ## I'm a Full Stack Developer!

 - 🔭 ~~I’m currently working on a [custom rom ](https://piyasha.netlify.app/)
-- 🥅 2021 Goals: Contribute more to Open Source projects and try to learn more stuff everyday!
+- 🥅 2021 Goals: Contribute more to Open Source projects and try to learn more stuff everyday and to publish my [game][itchi]
 - ⚡ Hobbies: I love to make tools for script kiddies,custom rom and making libaries related to python language

 ### Connect with me: